Todd Levi - President

 Andy has written for the International Journal of Culture and Arts, Island Dynamics, and The Conversation.
 He is also a prolific sound designer and composer, having recently worked with Precious Gift Burlesque, The Itty Bitty Titty Committee, Eagle's Nest Theatre, and all of Sly Rat Theatre's projects.

 Originally from London, Craig has previously performed in the UK, France, Italy, USA and Egypt.
-He has been in Australia for ten years and began working with Sly Rat Theatre Company as a performer in A Midsummer Nights Dream and assistant director/performer for The Tempest; 2017.
-He is delighted to be back for his third Shakespeare on the Maribyrnong River as Duke Vincentio in Measure for Measure: 2018.
+He has been in Australia for ten years and began working with Sly Rat Theatre Company as a performer in A Midsummer Nights Dream and assistant director and/or performer for The Tempest; 2017 & Romeo & Juliet; 2018.